ysharplanguage/FastJsonParser/README.md

 Test target POCOs
 -----------------

-These are used by some of the above tests:
+These are used by some of the above tests :

         // Used in the "boon-small.json" test
         public class BoonSmall